sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 	// New if-else statement
 	if (distance < 10) {
-		// Turn on the LED
+		// Turn on the LED, if the distance is < 10cm digitalWrite(LED_PIN, HIGH);
-		digitalWrite(LED_PIN, HIGH);
 	} else {
-		// Turn off the LED
+		// Turn off the LED, if the distance is not < 10cm digitalWrite(LED_PIN, LOW);
-		digitalWrite(LED_PIN, LOW);
 	}